Sigurd Bronger – Wearables

 The exhibition is curated by dr. Petra Hölscher at Die Neue Sammlung.
 Made in cooperation with Norwegian Crafts, under the patronage of H.M.
 Queen Sonja of Norway.
 Sigurd Bronger.
 Wearables is made with kind support of the Royal Norwegian Embassy in Berlin and the Danner-Stiftung.

 Sigurd Bronger.
 Wearables opened on 1 March 2024 during Munich Jewellery Week, with 1 700 visitors attending.
-The exhibition is on view until 2 June 2024.
+The exhibition was on view 2 March–2 June 2024.

 About the artist